juliasungg/DH-150-Project/README.md

 **10: Help and documentation**

-There is no way to search
+There is no way to ask for help on the app.
+Commonly, the help/faq section is found in the settings.
+However, this is not the case in this app.